 Gymnastics training is completely different to a HIIT circuit or a spin class, but it has the ability to teach you and train you in pretty much the same manner.
 Therefore, its also a great type of training to take on if you’ve never tried it before.
 It’s likely to be slower than any workout you’re used to, but is still taxing on both the muscles you’re used to using and the ones you didn’t know you had.

-So if you’ve hit a bit of a metaphorical brick wall, why is mixing up your routine worth a go?
+So if you’ve hit a bit of a metaphorical brick wall, why should you mix up your workouts?

 Avoid a plateau